 Bacone College Campus Police, residence hall staff, and the Women In Safe Home are among groups on campus that provide safety and crime prevention educational programs.
 General campus educational programs include fire safety protocol, personal safety, interpersonal violence prevention, alcohol and drug awareness, and computer crimes.
 Many programs can be tailored to fit the needs of the audience.
-For the 2019 academic year we are instituting a comprehensive three-tiered approach to help educate and combat incidents of interpersonal, domestic, dating and sexual assault prevention.

-- 1. Tier one is the initial education of our students on the policies about Bacone's Policies strictly prohibiting Assault, Harassment, Sexual Assault and stalking.
-All of these polices are defined and prohibited in the 2019-2020 Student Code of Conduct.
-The first presentation on Crime Prevention occurred at 2019 Fall Student Orientation.
-Tips about the prevention of Property Crimes on Campus were given as well as discussion about Bacone's Policies. - 2.
+- 1. Tier one is the education of our students on the policies about Bacone's Policies strictly prohibiting Assault, Harassment, Sexual Assault and stalking.
+All of these polices are defined and prohibited in the Student Code of Conduct.
+Presentations on Crime Prevention include during student orientation and during a bi-annual presentation during Medicine Hour, generally arranged and hosted by the college's student Criminal ustice Society.
+Tips about the prevention of Property Crimes on Campus are given as well as discussion about Bacone's Policies. - 2.
 Tier two is in our ever-growing our Partnership with Women in Safe Homes (W.I.S.H).
 W.I.S.H provides continuing support, education and availability for victims of all crimes with a specific emphasis on Interpersonal and sexual violence.
 They also serve as a conduit for providing support, educational materials and information for students in need of any other services.
 We have set up three separate locations for a staffed information booth.
 This includes the boy's dorm, the girl's dorm and the combined cafeteria student center.
 The booth contains resource information on Interpersonal violence and available resources as well as information about drug/alcohol dangers, suicide prevention and available resources. - 3.
 Tier three is Campaign to bring the problem of sexual violence to the forefront on campus.
 Sexual assault prevention posters have been hung in the dorms and in the cafeteria/student center.
-The Bacone College Campus Police Department has instituted its own new for 2019 social awareness campaign titled "#consentdefined".
-This is a campaign to use our students most common form of communication, social media and computers, to educate all of our students about the absolute, truthful, moral and legal definition of consent between two persons who engage in a relationship.
+The Bacone College Campus Police Department instituted its own campaign beginning in 2019 titled "#consentdefined".
+This is a campaign to use our students most common form of communications including email, posters, and printed materials, to educate all of our students about the absolute, truthful, moral and legal definition of consent between two persons who engage in a relationship.

-Any class, club, group, or other Campus organization can schedule education programs on the above topics by contacting the Bacone College campus Police Department at 918-781-7200.
+Any class, club, group, or other Campus organization can schedule education programs on the above topics by contacting the Bacone College campus Police Department at 918-360-5814.
 Some programs are hosted and publicized on a continual basis throughout the year on the website.

-The Bacone College Campus Police Department also implements the following crime prevention strategies on campus:
+The Bacone College Campus Police Department also implements the following crime prevention strategies on campus: ~-